-- Unwanted physical touching - The threat of sexual violence - Sexual coercion (harassment, bullying, or coercion of a sexual nature) - Sexual battery (physical violence such as bruising or forceful detainment) - Rape or coerced sexual acts (non-consensual penetration of any kind) - Sexual assault is an offense that meets the definitions of rape, fondling, incest, or statutory rape. - Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - Fondling: The touching of the private body parties of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory rape: Sexual intercourse with a person who is under the statutory age of consent (which is age 16 in Massachusetts).
+- Unwanted physical touching - The threat of sexual violence - Sexual coercion (harassment, bullying, or coercion of a sexual nature) - Sexual battery (physical violence such as bruising or forceful detainment) - Rape or coerced sexual acts (non-consensual penetration of any kind) - Sexual assault is an offense that meets the definitions of rape, fondling, incest, or statutory rape. - Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - Fondling: The touching of the private body parties of another person for the purpose of sexual gratification, without the consent of the victim. - Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory rape: Sexual intercourse with a person who is under the statutory age of consent (which is age 16 in Massachusetts).